A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

-Now, the general definitions are presented and studied.
-Consider a map $\tau$ and the space $\mathcal C_{\tau}$ as in the previous subsection.
-In the following definition, it is assumed that $\tau$ preserves the identity functions and is compatible with composition of isometric embeddings.
-In short, it is required that $\tau$ is a \textit{functor}.
-The notions of categories and functors are useful to simplify the notations.
-Here, only the definition of a functor is provided and no results or background in category theory are needed.
+We now formalize the motivation given in Subsection~\ref{subsec:motivation}.
 Let $\mathfrak{Comp}$ denote the class of compact metric spaces.
 For two compact metric spaces $X$ and $Y$, let $\mathrm{Hom}(X,Y)$ be the set of isometric embeddings of $X$ into $Y$.
 In the language of category theory, $\mathfrak{Comp}$ is a \defstyle{category} and the elements of $\mathrm{Hom}(X,Y)$ are called \defstyle{morphisms}.
 An \defstyle{isomorphism} is a morphism which has an inverse.
 Also, every compact metric space is called an \defstyle{object} of $\mathfrak{Comp}$.
 The general definition of categories is omitted for brevity.

-Let also $\mathfrak{Met}$ be the category of metric spaces in which the morphisms are isometric embeddings\footnote{This is different from the classical category of metric spaces in the literature in which morphisms are the functions which do not increase the distance of points.}.
-More precisely, for any two metric spaces $X$ and $Y$, the morphisms from $X$ to $Y$ in $\mathfrak{Met}$ are the isometric embeddings of $X$ into $Y$.
+Let also $\mathfrak{Met}$ be the category of metric spaces in which the morphisms are isometric embeddings\footnote{This is different from the classical category of metric spaces in the literature in which morphisms are the functions which do not increase the distance between points.}.